rlschuller/onet_site/index.md

 in which $\mathrm{KL}$ denotes the KL-divergence  and $\tilde z_i \in Z$ is a single random sample from the probability distribution given by the encoder: $q_\psi(z_i | (p_{ij}, o_{ij})_{j=1:K})$.

 More info about the KL-divergence and its interpretations can be found [here](https://en.wikipedia.org/wiki/Kullback-Leibler_divergence).
-For us, the important thing is that it's a loss function between probability distributions whose formula (in our specific case) simplifies to
+For us, the important thing is that it's a loss function between probability distributions whose formula simplifies to

 $$
 \mathrm{KL} \left(q_\psi(\tilde z | (p_{ij}, o_{ij})_{j=1:K}) \,\|\, \mathcal{N}(0,1) \right)